 Do not fill the oil filters with oil before installing them.
 This oil would not be filtered and could be contaminated.
-Contaminated oil can cause accelerated wear to engine components.
+Contaminated oil can cause accelerated wear to engine components or engine damage.

 4. Install the new oil filter (3).
 Spin on the oil filter until the O ring contacts the sealing surface (2).
-Then rotate the oil filter /4 of a full turn.
+Then rotate the oil filter 3⁄4 of a full turn.
 Remove the container and disposal of the waste oil in accordance with local regulations.